-As per the transitional arrangement, at June 30, 2015, ICICI Bank (the Bank) is required to maintain minimum CET1 capital ratio of 5.50%, minimum Tier-1 capital ratio of 7.00% and minimum total capital ratio of 9.00%.
+As per the transitional arrangement, at June 30, 2016, ICICI Bank (the Bank) is required to maintain minimum CET1 capital ratio of 6.18%, minimum Tier-1 capital ratio of 7.68% and minimum total capital ratio of 9.68%.
+The minimum capital requirement includes capital conservation buffer (CCB) of 0.63% and additional CET1 capital surcharge of 0.05% on account of the Bank being designated as a Domestic Systemically Important Bank (D-SIB).